Colleen Smart: 1997–2013

 The River Boys come to Summer Bay and Brodie Upton (Guy Edmonds) gets on the wrong side of Colleen.
 She kicks him and a friend out of the Diner and tells Charlie that she was threatened.
 Brodie tries to apologise to Colleen, but she refuses to accept it.
 Brodie later drives off with Colleen's caravan while she is still in it.
 This leaves Colleen scared to return to the caravan alone, but Morag helps her overcome her anxiety.
 Colleen begins attending a victims of crime meeting and she meets Keith Irwin (Alan Lovell).
 Colleen and Keith begin dating, but when Keith is arrested for marijuana possession, Colleen ends their relationship.
 Colleen starts gossiping about Reverend Elijah Johnson's (Jay Laga'aia) relationship with Laura Carmody (Roxanne Wilson).
 When she is hit by lightning, Colleen is rendered speechless.
 Elijah visits her and Colleen believes God is punishing her for spreading rumours.
 Colleen feels guilty about Elijah's departure from the Church and she attempts to save the local shelter to get him to reconsider.

 A storm hits the bay and Colleen shelters at the school.
 She is trapped in the toilets when the roof caves in, but is rescued when the rubble is cleared.
 Colleen is upset when she learns Lance is moving to Las Vegas for work.
-She worries that she will never see him or Maggie again and reveals that gave Lance all her money so she could move in with him.
+She worries that she will never see him or Maggie again and reveals that she gave Lance all her money so she could move in with him.
 Marilyn, Roo, Leah and Irene buy her a ticket to the Gold Coast, so she can visit Lance and talk.
 Colleen and her Toby Jugs are featured in the paper and she decides to auction them.
 However, Jett James (Will McDonald) breaks into Colleen's caravan and break the jugs while he is looking for money.
 Marilyn helps clean things up and she finds a winning lottery ticket, which she gives to Colleen, convincing her to spend the money wisely.
 Lance invites his mother to move to Las Vegas with him, and Marilyn and Roo throw Colleen a farewell party before she departs for the airport.
 Colleen returns for Roo's wedding to Harvey Ryan (Marcus Graham) and later helps treat Harvey's chicken pox.
-She later returns home when Alf gets fed up of having his sisters around.
+She later returns home when Alf gets fed up with having his sisters around.